lemosslucas/CS50Web/capstone/README.md

 This project is complex compared to many others because it integrates various technologies, including:
 1. **Web scraping** to find and download books in the web.
 2. **PDF-to-text conversion** in Python to enable text-based features.
 3. **JavaScript functionality** for creating an interactive PDF viewer and enabling word selection and translation on the website.

+If you'd like to see a video explanation of this project, just access this [link](https://youtu.be/W23PkWz3hFM).

 ## File Structure
 - `db.sqlite3`: The SQL database file.